zcbenz/yacci/README.md

-# pacc – PHP yACC
+# yacci - PHP yacc implementation

 Parser generator which generated standard C code, written in PHP.

-This project is forked from [pacc](https://github.com/jakubkulhan/pacc), which generated PHP code.
+This project is forked from [PACC](https://github.com/jakubkulhan/pacc), which generated PHP code.

-## Get ready

-There is executable `bin/pacc`.
-However it is dependant on its location in filesystem (because of libraries in `lib/` directory), and therefore there is script `scripts/compile.php`, which compiles all needed libraries and executable into one file.
-Example usage of script:

-    $ ./scripts/compile.php pacc
-    $ chmod +x pacc
-    # mv pacc /usr/bin

 ## Write parsers

 The grammer file's syntax is the same with yacc.
 You need to use `lex` to provide a valid `yylex` function.

-Files consumed by `pacc` are structured like this:
+Files consumed by `yacci` are structured like this:

     %{
         PROLOGUE